savonet/book/language.md

 The language is _functional_, which means that you can define very easily functions, and that functions can be passed as arguments of other functions.
 This might look like a crazy thing at first, but it is actually quite common in some language communities (such as OCaml).
-The second thing it might look is quite useless: why should we need such functions when describing webradios?
-It happens to be quite convenient in many places: for handlers (we can specify the function which describes what to do when some event occurs such as when a DJ connects to the radio), for transitions (we pass a function which describes the shape we want for the transition) and so on.
+It also might look quite useless: why should we need such functions when describing webradios?
+You will soon discover that it happens to be quite convenient in many places: for handlers (we can specify the function which describes what to do when some event occurs such as when a DJ connects to the radio), for transitions (we pass a function which describes the shape we want for the transition) and so on.